NetOfficeFw/Docs/app/tutorials/tutorial03_en_cs.md

     Excel.Application application = new Excel.Application();
     application.DisplayAlerts = false;

-    // create new Workbook & attach close event trigger Excel.Workbook book = application.Workbooks.Add();
+    // create new Workbook & attach close event handler Excel.Workbook book = application.Workbooks.Add();
     book.BeforeCloseEvent += new Excel.Workbook_BeforeCloseEventHandler(book_BeforeCloseEvent);

     /*
-     * we dispose the instance. the parameter false signals to api dont release
+     * We dispose the instance.
+The argument value false signals to not release
+     * the event listener.
-     * the event listener set parameter to true and the event listener will
+     * Set the argument to true and the event listener will be
-     * stopped and you dont get events for the instance the
+     * stopped and you won't get any new events for this instance.
+     *
-     * DisposeChildInstances() method has the same method overload */ book.Close();
+     * The DisposeChildInstances() method has the same overload.
+     */
+    book.Close();
     book.Dispose(false);